linaro-swg/oe-optee/README.md

 texinfo.
 It will print early on any packages that are missing.
 Most of everything else that it needs will be downloaded and built.

-Building optee-os, however, will require the host's python to have pycrypto installed.

 To build this image, you'll need about 15-20 GB of space.
 If you disable 'rm-work' to leave build trees expanded, you'll need a lot more.